-Roaming the neon lit food stands at the Riverwalk food court searching for a table where to eat my chow mein.
-A throng of diners opened up and Esther Diaz appeared, a long-time friend of mine from Austin’s interpreting community.
-“I have someone I’d like you to meet,” she says, leading me to a table where an older gentleman sat.
-He had had piercing blue eyes and frosty white hair, “This is Siegfried…Mr Ramler.”
+I roamed the neon lit food stands of the Riverwalk San Antonio food court searching for a table where to eat my chow mein.
+A throng of diners opened and there was Esther Diaz, a colleague of mine from Austin’s interpreting community.
+“I have someone I’d like you to meet.”
+I followed her to a table where a man was sitting.
+Had had piercing blue eyes and frosty white hair, “This is Siegfried, Mr Ramler.”

 I was in San Antonio for the 53rd American Translator’s Association Conference in 2013.
 Siegfried Ramler, the man I had just met, was the renowned German <> English interpreter of the Nuremberg Trials and keynote speaker at the conference.

 This was by many estimations, the most important trial of the 20th century.
-The team included German, Russian, French and English interpreters.
+The interpreting team included German, Russian, French and English interpreters.
 The goal of the televised trial was to discredit the remaining members of the 3rd Reich, and put an end to Nazi sympathies around the world.
-The interpreters practiced using a newly devised multi-channel system for live, on-the-fly interpreting what was yet to be known as ‘simultaneous’.
+The interpreters practiced using a newly devised multi-channel system for live, on-the-fly interpreting, what was yet to be known as ‘simultaneous’ interpreting.

 Mr Ramler’s went on to tell me he was to interpret for the medical portion of the trials.
 Unimaginably horrific to be sure, but interpreting for Nazi doctor’s was not the worst of it necessarily.

-“Due to the stress I had a rash which had broken out on the side of my face,” he tells me.
-“One day the doctors came in to the courtroom and sat down in the gallery.”
-Siegfried figured being a German-Jew at the trial made him a target.
+“Due to the stress I had a rash which had broken out on the side of my face, and one day the Nazi doctors came in to the courtroom and sat down in the gallery near to me.”
+Being a German-Jew made Mr. Ramler uncomfortable to say the least.
 “One of the doctors called me over and grabbed my face to examine the rash.
 He took out a pad and scribbled a prescription.
 Of course, I thought he prescribed me poison, so I waited a few days without going to the pharmacy.
 The rash got worse.
 It turns out the ointment cured the rash and it was not poison.”

 After we finished lunch, Esther took a photo of Mr Ramler and myself at the Riverwalk.
 I look at it often.
-In light of a global pandemic, and a starkly divided nation, his stories remind me of the importance of coming together and taking risks.
-His struggle was the beginning of a time when the world began trying to define what values we esteem as an increasingly global society, and remembering our differences should be embraced, and that interpreters are essential to ushering in a new era of cultural understanding, social progress, and above all compassion.
+In light of a global pandemic, and a starkly divided nation, his stories remind me of the importance of coming together and taking risks, trying to define what values we esteem as an increasingly global society, and remembering our differences should be embraced, and that interpreters are essential to ushering in a new era of cultural understanding, social progress, and above all compassion.

 Mr Ramler passed away in January of 2020.